dgaydukov/cert-aws/sa/files/sa.md

     * create iam role for eks cluster
     * create vpc (with subnets, RT, SG)
     * create cluster `aws eks create-cluster --name=prod --role-arn={EKS_CLUSTER_ROLE} --resources-vpc-config subnetIds=subnet-6782e71e,subnet-e7e761ac,securityGroupIds=sg-6979fe18`
     * choose how you would provision compute nodes (using nodegroup or fargate).
-Suppose you choose nodegroup
+If you choose nodegroup:
         * create role for nodegroup
         * create nodegroup `aws eks create-nodegroup --cluster-name=prod --node-role={EC2_ROLE} --nodegroup-name=my --subnets subnetIds=subnet-6782e71e,subnet-e7e761ac`
 * use `eksctl` cli - it hides all the complexity of `eks` command and allows you to create cluster with single command `eksctl create cluster` (it also add a lot of stuff like tagging subnets)
 To auto-scale cluster you can:
 * deploy [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler)